01. History of Asbestos Use

 - Miners: Workers may have been exposed to asbestos while mining for talc.
 Workers may have disturbed asbestos during the mining process, leading to asbestos exposure.

-- Plant workers: Workers at talc supplier plants may have been exposed to asbestos.
+- Plant workers: Workers at talc supplier plants, like Imerys, may have been exposed to asbestos.
 For instance, asbestos exposure may have occurred at J&J plants.

 04. Asbestos Litigation